stealthybox/tf-oci-arm/README.md

 The OS image is Ubuntu 20.04.

 The cloud-init:
-- Clears the default Oracle iptables (fine for development + iSCSI is no longer the default)
-- Configures ufw to firewall all internet traffic
 - Bootstraps Tailscale
 - Configures SSH using your GitHub public keys (fetched from your username)
 - Installs Docker

+The Virtual Cloud Network has a Security List that **blocks all internet traffic** except for tailscale's NAT traversal protocols.

-Unfortunately, while NAT gateways are Free, they are not available on Free accounts that do not have a payment method, so I left out the private IP config.
+Unfortunately, while NAT gateways are Free, they are not available on Free accounts that do not have a payment method, so I left out the private IP config, which is why the VM still must have a public IP.

 ## pre-reqs